Digestive enzymes aren’t just important to your health, they are essential!

 As a digestive care company, Probulin is often asked the ways enzymes benefit digestion.
 To be sure, a daily enzyme is a great way to support your digestive function.
 Enzymes help your body break down difficult-to-digest starches, fats, sugars and proteins like lactose, casein and gluten.

 From a practical view, enzymes help break down larger molecules into smaller molecules that are more easily absorbed through the digestive tract and into the bloodstream.
-If you have inefficient enzyme function in your body, your health can suffer.

 There are Three Main Categories of Digestive Enzymes: Amylase, Protease and Lipase